bschroeter/nclx/README.md

 ## Usage

-In any script you want to use the library, put this at the top:
+To use the NCLx library, add this to the top of your script:

 ```
 load "$NCLX_ROOT/nclx.ncl"
 ```

-You will then have access to all of the functionality in the library.
-Alternatively, you can load just a single module from the library.
-Like so:
+You can then use libraries in a number of ways:

 ```
+; Load the library
+load "$NCLX_ROOT/nclx.nclx"

+; 1.
+Import a single module
+import("io/csv")

+; 2.
+Import multiple modules
+import((/"io/csv", "io/netcdf", "strings"/))

+; 3.
+Import the module directly
 load "$NCLX_ROOT/io/csv.ncl"
 ```

+See documentation for individual libraries by navigating to the markdown (.md) files on this repository.